Geometry of transcendental singularities of complex analytic functions and vector fields

 On the other hand, since $\Psi_X$ is entire, $\infty$ is an omitted value, and hence the singularity $U_{\infty}$ associated to the asymptotic value $\infty$ is direct.

-Note that any neighborhood $U_{\infty}(\rho)$ of this direct singularity contains a half plane $\{ \Re{z}>R(\rho) \}$, for appropriate $R(\rho)$, and thus an infinite number of critical points (algebraic singularities of $\Psi^{-1}_X$).
-Therefore $U_{\infty}$ is non separate, {\it i.e.} it is a direct non logarithmic singularity over $\infty$.
-Alternatively, to see that this singularity is direct non logarithmic, is to use Corollary \ref{corolario-directa-nolog} and ``recognize'' that the neighborhoods are not hyperbolic or elliptic tracts.
-See Figure \ref{ExpSinExp}.
+Note that any neighbourhood $U_{\infty}(\rho)$, coloured purple in Figure \ref{ExpSinExp}, of this direct singularity contains a half plane $\{ \Re{z}>R(\rho) \}$, for appropriate $R(\rho)$, and thus an infinite number of critical points (algebraic singularities of $\Psi^{-1}_X$).
+Therefore $U_{\infty}$ is nonseparate, {\it i.e.} it is a direct nonlogarithmic singularity over $\infty$.

-It is to be noted that this $\Psi_X$ only has two transcendental singularities of $\Psi^{-1}_X$: a logarithmic singularity and a direct non logarithmic singularity.
+It is to be noted that this $\Psi_X$ only has two transcendental singularities of $\Psi^{-1}_X$: a logarithmic singularity over $0$ and a direct nonlogarithmic singularity over $\infty$. \end{example}